 22 The most frequently quoted poverty measure is households with less than 60% median income.
 As with median income the gross income required to have this income will vary from one household to another because the income measure takes account of the number of people in the house and the number of incomes as well as tax paid and benefits received.
-B Table 7 below shows the annual earnings the six households with a mortgage appear to need in 2023/2416 to have 60% median household income after housing costs are taken into and there is no universal credit housing element.
+B Table 7 below shows the annual earnings the six households with a mortgage appear to need in 2023/24 to have 60% median household income after housing costs are taken into and there is no universal credit housing element.

-Table 7Mortgagor households with 60% median income - no housing element
+Table 7 Mortgagor households with 60% median income - no housing element

-23 The earnings required to have 60% median income vary considerably depend on the size of the family.
+23 Again, it will be seen that the earnings required vary considerably.
 A married couple with two equal income and no children would out of poverty earning together £25.000 and they would not be paying tax.
 The family are not entitled to universal credit.
 With two children and only one income they would need to be earning almost £40,000 and paying over £5,000 in tax.
 A single adult with two children and the same housing costs would need to be earning only £24,000, paying tax of £2,200.
 The question that needs to be asked is why any households in "poverty" is paying income tax.
 The number of these households needs to be reduced to the absolute minimum.